 Any of the previously identified or similar threats could cause a security incident or other interruption that could result in unauthorized, unlawful, or accidental acquisition, modification, destruction, loss, alteration, encryption, disclosure of, or access to our Sensitive Information or our information technology systems, or those of the third parties upon whom we rely.
 A security incident or other interruption could disrupt our ability (and that of third parties upon whom we rely) to provide our platform.
 We may expend significant resources or modify our business activities in an effort to protect against security incidents.
-Certain data privacy and security obligations may require us to implement and maintain specific security measures, industry-standard or reasonable security measures to protect against security incidents, there can be no assurance that these measures will be effective.
+Certain data privacy and security obligations may require us to implement and maintain specific security measures, industry-standard or reasonable security measures to protect our information technology systems and Sensitive Information.
+While we have implemented security measures designed to protect against security incidents, there can be no assurance that these measures will be effective.
 We take steps to detect and remediate vulnerabilities, but we may not be able to detect and remediate all vulnerabilities in our information technology systems because the threats and techniques used to exploit the vulnerability change frequently and are often sophisticated in nature.
 Therefore, such vulnerabilities could be exploited but may not be detected until after a security incident has occurred.
 These vulnerabilities pose a material risk to our business.